Jacksfilms: Yesterday, I Asked You (2015–present)

 On January 4, 2021, Douglass announced YIAY TIME: The Game Show, a new YouTube Originals show.
 It premiered the next day on January 5, 2021, for free on Douglass's YouTube channel.
+The first episode was poorly received by viewers, with many criticising the sound design and lack of the series' usual adult humour.
+In response to this criticism, Douglass re-edited the following episodes to be more in line with what fans expect from the series.